 - Flour: Use all-purpose flour for both the filling and streusel topping.
 The flour will help to thicken up the juices the apples release as they bake and bulk up the crumble topping.

 - Spices: Both cinnamon and nutmeg are used in both the filling and streusel.
-One thing I recommend is to grate a whole nutmeg using a Microplane rather than using ground nutmeg.
-The flavor is really superior.
+One thing I recommend is to grate whole nutmeg using a Microplane rather than using ground nutmeg.
+The flavor is superior.

 - Butter: Use cold unsalted butter for the streusel.
 The cold butter will slowly melt into the flour and brown sugar as the pie bakes, allowing for a rich, buttery crumbly topping.